LinyaoHou/Python-Facial-Emotion-Recognition-Fer-2013/README.md

 # Python-Facial-Emotion-Recognition-Fer-2013
-Project from UVic SENG-474 course in a 3 people team, using python with .ipynb type file developed and modified the CNN model and Resnet model.
+A machine learning project from UVic SENG-474 course, using python with .ipynb type file developed and modified the CNN model and Resnet model.
 This project conducts training and testing based on fer-2013 Dataset to predict the emotion of the face in the pictures.

 Handled data pre-processing and cleanup using pandas and numpy to establish training pipeline